De Villiers to captain South Africa against England

 West Bromwich Albion manager Tony Pulis has lashed out at his former club Stoke City and labelled claims he called their skipper Ryan Shawcross a "loser" as "absolutely disgraceful".

-Centre De Villiers, who has 72 caps, has been appointed skipper only for the three-test clash with England which starts on Saturday in Durban.
+Centre De Villiers, who has 72 caps, has been appointed skipper only for three tests against England which start on June 9 in Durban.

 "I have a lot of belief and faith in Jean.
 He has a lot of integrity, a great work ethic and has the hearts of the players," Meyer told a news conference.